DawiAlotaibi/MediaDownloader-API/README.md

 # MediaDownloader-API

 This is a list of APIs to download videos from various platforms.
+You can use a publicly hosted version of the API at https://media-downloader.online/

 #### Supported Platforms